 Idaho law requires that all taxable property be assessed at market value each year.
 To do this, the county Assessor develops valuation guidelines based on the sale prices and features of homes that have recently sold.
 Features that influence what a buyer may pay for your home and land, include size, quality, age, condition and location.

 Buyers and sellers in the real estate market establish value.
 The Assessor’s staff researches the market and collects sales information about properties to estimate value.

 It is important to note that the Assessor is simply analyzing the information produced in the market to determine estimated value.
 The economic principles of supply and demand, along with the desire of the purchaser and seller of a property, determine fair market value.

 The value of your property may change each year depending on real estate market changes.

-If you operate a business, there will be taxable personal property.
-Taxable personal property consists of anything a person uses to operate a business excluding business inventory, for example: furniture, fixtures and equipment.
-The county Assessor’s office sends declarations to businesses, which are to be returned to the Assessor’s office no later than March 15th of each year.
+Personal property consists of anything a person uses to operate a business, excluding business inventory, for example: furniture, fixtures and equipment.
+Businesses that operate with over $100,000 in personal property are required to report their inventory to the Assessor’s office no later than March 15th each year.

 Depreciation tables, sales information, cost guides, and other resources are used in this process.

 All property is assessed at market value.
 Idaho law provides that county officials have the option to double the assessed value of any personal or transient property they discover was willfully concealed in order to avoid paying property tax.
 The assessment is doubled for each year the property was not assessed.

 The value for your property is shown on your assessment notice.
 The county Assessor mails this notice to you by the first Monday in June.
 If you do not receive this notice, contact the county Assessor.